Flip-flop (electronics): Edge-triggered dynamic D storage element

 An efficient functional alternative to a D flip-flop can be made with dynamic circuits (where information is stored in a capacitance) as long as it is clocked often enough; while not a true flip-flop, it is still called a flip-flop for its functional role.
 While the master–slave D element is triggered on the edge of a clock, its components are each triggered by clock levels.
 The "edge-triggered D flip-flop", as it is called even though it is not a true flip-flop, does not have the master–slave properties.

 Edge-triggered D flip-flops are often implemented in integrated high-speed operations using dynamic logic.
 This means that the digital output is stored on parasitic device capacitance while the device is not transitioning.
-This design of dynamic flip flops also enables simple resetting since the reset operation can be performed by simply discharging one or more internal nodes.
+This design facilitates resetting by simply discharging one or more internal nodes.
 A common dynamic flip-flop variety is the true single-phase clock (TSPC) type which performs the flip-flop operation with little power and at high speeds.
 However, dynamic flip-flops will typically not work at static or low clock speeds: given enough time, leakage paths may discharge the parasitic capacitance enough to cause the flip-flop to enter invalid states.